 Details of the Company's issued share capital and of the movements during the period are shown in note 28 in the financial statements on page 124.
 The Company has one class of ordinary shares and one class of preference shares.
 On a poll vote, ordinary and preference shareholders have one vote for every 25 pence of nominal value of ordinary and preference share capital held in relation to all circumstances at general meetings of the Company.
-The issued nominal value of the ordinary shares and preference shares is 100% of the total issued nominal value of all share capital.
+The issued nominal value of the ordinary shares and preference share capital.